DV

 Quick verdict

-TSYX (TSPY LIFT ETF) and XSPI (NEOS Boosted S&P 500 High Income ETF) are both monthly-pay dividend ETFs, but they take different approaches.
+TSYX (TSPY LIFT ETF) and XSPI (NEOS Boosted S&P 500 High Income ETF) are both dividend ETFs, but they take different approaches.

 They track different benchmarks: TSYX is linked to TSPY (TappAlpha SPY Growth & Daily Income ETF) while XSPI tracks S&P 500 Index, which means their performance drivers differ.